Bhushanlanje-abc/online_DSR/README.md

 # online_DSR
- i developed  a website  of Online Deadstock Register Portal using HTML ,CSS, Javascript and PHP.
+ I developed  a website  of Deadstock Register Portal using HTML ,CSS, Javascript and PHP.